-I’m a developmental and computational geneticist at the University of Melbourne where I combine classic developmental biology techniques with high through put sequencing technology to study gene expression and regulation during embryogenesis.
+I am a developmental geneticist at the University of Melbourne where I combine classic developmental biology techniques with computation to study gene expression and regulation during embryogenesis.

 More About Me

-I completed my Master of Science in Genetics, Genomics, & Bioinformatics at the University of Connecticut where I studied and applied computational biology techniques to understand the impact of genomic mutations on mouse development.
+I completed my MS in Genetics, Genomics, and Bioinformatics at the University of Connecticut where I studied and applied computational biology techniques to understand the impact of genomic mutations on mouse development.

 My interests beyond computational biology include writing music, following trends in renewable energy, electric vehicles, and space travel, and spending as much time as I can with my partner Ana and our little Cavy, Toby.